What is this event?

 Registration

-Since we’re still four and a half months out, and people’s lives are hectic, we’ll open registrations closer to the time There’s space for about ~23 people to come and join us for a fun weekend of pirates and cowboys!
+Since we’re still four and a half months out, and people’s lives are hectic, we’ll open registrations closer to the time :slight_smile: There’s space for about ~23 people to come and join us for a fun weekend of pirates and cowboys!